Main Stage Production Guide

 A $249 (USD) non-refundable adjudication fee is required per submission.
 Each troupe may only submit one production to be adjudicated per academic year.
-To submit a production for adjudication, please complete the Main Stage Production Application by November 1, 2021.
+Deadline for application submission for main stage was November 1, 2021.
 Invoices will be sent after the application deadline and must be paid in full by December 31, 2021.

 Refunds will not be issued for adjudication fees.
 (Exceptions may be made should the production be canceled or rescheduled due to complications from COVID-19.)

 ||Adjudication fee due

 ||Feedback given to directors (if not before); invitations sent to selected troupes